2015 Designer trend: Copper Pendant Lights

 This light comes from Original BTC and is hand spun from solid copper.
 A reflective hammered finish is then applied and helps to create a dramatic looking light fixture.
 This light is 26.5cm in diameter and again would be perfect for placing over a dining table.
 Whereas most copper pendant lights tend to be mass produced these are hand crafted.
 So of course each design will be a little different from others.
 Also made from materials that will last for many years to come.
 You will find that the prices of such lights tend to vary.
 Finding one that not only suits your budget but also your taste shouldn’t prove difficult.
 The great thing is in most cases replacing your current pendant light with a copper one isn’t that difficult.
 In most cases even having the most basic of DIY knowledge will enable you to replace what you have currently.

-The best place to look for a suitable copper pendant light for your home is online.
+The best place to look for a suitable copper pendant light for your home is online at Replica Lights.
 Don’t just limit yourself to specific designers but take a look on websites such as Amazon or eBay.
 Often here you can find what you want for much less than you would pay for it than if you brought it from the designer themselves.